opencomputeproject/SAI/doc/DTEL/SAI-Proposal-Data-Plane-Telemetry.md

 SAI Data Plane Telemetry API Proposal
 -------------------------------------------------------------------------------
- Title       | Data Plane Telemetry (DTel)
+ Title       | Data Plane Telemetry (DTEL)
 -------------|-----------------------------------------------------------------
  Authors     | Barefoot Networks
  Status      | In review
  Type        | Experimental track
  Created     | 06/18/2017
- Updated     | 11/28/2017
+ Updated     | 12/11/2017
  SAI-Version | 1.x

 -------------------------------------------------------------------------------

 # Overview

-This draft proposes an API to enable data plane telemetry (DTel) capabilities in a network device.
+This draft proposes an API to enable data plane telemetry (DTEL) capabilities in a network device.
 The main goal of data-plane telemetry is to achieve per-packet network visibility with very low overheads.
 The network device should be able to inspect and take telemetry-actions on each individual data packet.

 ## Data plane telemetry workflow